From left to right: Shiri Etzioni, M.D.; Sara E. Wordingham, M.D.; Tom R. Fitch, M.D.; Mark K. Edwin, M.D.; and Masood A. Kisana, M.D.

-Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, offers a one-year Hospice and Palliative Medicine Fellowship that provides training in the care of patients facing advanced and life-limiting diseases.
+Mayo Clinic's campus in Phoenix, Arizona, offers a one-year Hospice and Palliative Medicine Fellowship that provides training in the care of patients facing advanced and life-limiting diseases.
 The fellowship is a collaborative program with Hospice of the Valley, the largest not-for-profit hospice organization in the country.
 Hospice of the Valley provides opportunities to care for patients in their homes as well as within palliative care units such as Sherman Home.

-The fellowship is dedicated to developing competency in symptom management as well as communication skills in caring for patients and their families.
+The fellowship is dedicated to developing your competency in symptom management as well as communication skills in caring for patients and their families.
 The goal of the fellowship is to develop academic leaders in palliative medicine.

 Features of Mayo Clinic's Hospice and Palliative Medicine Fellowship include:

-- Fellows have the opportunity to work with colleagues across many of the disciplines at Mayo Clinic.
-The palliative medicine division has a strong working relationship with the Division of Cardiovascular Diseases in caring for patients with advanced heart failure and left ventricular assist devices (LVADs).
+- The palliative medicine division, which has a strong working relationship with the Department of Cardiovascular Diseases in caring for patients with advanced heart failure and left ventricular assist devices (LVADs)

-- The daily palliative medicine outpatient clinics provide consultations as well as longitudinal care.
+- Daily palliative medicine outpatient clinics that provide consultations as well as longitudinal care

-- The Supportive Care Infusion Center provides same-day appointments for patients requiring acute symptom management.
+- The Supportive Care Infusion Center, which provides same-day appointments for patients requiring acute symptom management

-- Sherman Home, an inpatient hospice and palliative care unit on the Mayo Clinic campus, offers acute inpatient symptom control and end-of-life care for patients enrolled in hospice.
+- The Sherman Home, an inpatient hospice and palliative care unit located on the Mayo Clinic campus in Phoenix, which offers acute inpatient symptom control and end-of-life care for patients enrolled in hospice

-- Fellows are able to participate in clinical research.
-Research projects are supported by mentors within the division as well as the Mayo Clinic Academic Support Office.
+- Clinical research with research projects supported by mentors as well as staff in the Mayo Clinic Academic Support Office

-The Hospice and Palliative Medicine Fellowship at Mayo Clinic's campus in Arizona was established in 2007 and accepted its first trainee in 2008.
-Two fellows train in this program annually.
+The Hospice and Palliative Medicine Fellowship at Mayo Clinic's campus in Phoenix, Arizona, was established in 2007 and accepted its first trainee in 2008.
+We are currently accepting two fellows annually.